melistuncer/melistuncer.github.io/README.md

-# melistuncer.github.io
+# Welcome to Melis Tuncer's Personal Journal
-My personal github repository
+This is my personal journal website created for presenting my projects.